NYC Pool Championships 8-Ball Rules

 Solids or stripes (groups) are established when the first object ball is legally pocketed on a shot after the break.
 The player legally pocketing the first ball is assigned that group, and the opponent is assigned the other group.
 You cannot establish a group on a safety.

 - Once groups are established, groups can never change for the remainder of the game.
-If a player shoots at the wrong group and no foul is called before the next shot is taken, the game will be replayed with the player who broke the game breaking again.
+Once it is discovered that a player has shot the wrong group, it is a foul and ball in hand for the incoming player.
+If a player shoots at the wrong group and no foul is called before the 8-ball is pocketed, the game stands as it ended and the winner is the player that pocketed the 8-ball.

 - If all balls of either group are pocketed on the break or illegally pocketed before groups are established, either player may legally shoot the 8-ball during their inning and win.